-(d) The quantity and value of U.S. internal consumption/company transfers of the Domestic Like Product produced in your U.S. plant(s).
+(d) the quantity and value of U.S. internal consumption/company transfers of the Domestic Like Product produced in your U.S. plant(s); and

-(e) The value of (i) net sales, (ii) cost of goods sold (COGS), (iii) gross profit, (iv) selling, general and administrative (SG&A) expenses, and (v) operating income of the Domestic Like Product produced in your U.S. plant(s) (include both U.S. and export commercial sales, internal consumption, and company transfers) for your most recently completed fiscal year (identify the date on which your fiscal year ends).
+(e) the value of (i) Net sales, (ii) cost of goods sold (COGS), (iii) gross profit, (iv) selling, general and administrative (SG&A) expenses, and (v) operating income of the Domestic Like Product produced in your U.S. plant(s) (include both U.S. and export commercial sales, internal consumption, and company transfers) for your most recently completed fiscal year (identify the date on which your fiscal year ends).

-(10) If you are a U.S. importer or a trade/business association of U.S. importers of the Subject Merchandise from the Subject Country, provide the following information on your firm's(s') operations on that product during calendar year 2008 (report quantity data in number of tables and value data in U.S. dollars).
+(10) If you are a U.S. importer or a trade/business association of U.S. importers of the Subject Merchandise from the Subject Country, provide the following information on your firm's(s') operations on that product during calendar year 2010.
+Depending upon the form in which it is imported, report quantity data in (1) Pounds of natural uranium concentrate (concentrated U_3O_8), (2) kilograms of natural uranium hexafluoride, or kgU, (natural UF6), (3) SWUs of enriched uranium hexafluoride (enriched UF6 (LEU-HF)), or (4) kilograms of enriched uranium oxides, nitrates, and metals, or kgU.
+Report value data in U.S. dollars, f.o.b. plant.
 If you are a trade/business association, provide the information, on an aggregate basis, for the firms which are members of your association.

-(a) The quantity and value (landed, duty-paid but not including antidumping duties) of U.S. imports and, if known, an estimate of the percentage of total U.S. imports of Subject Merchandise from the Subject Country accounted for by your firm's(s')
+(a) The quantity and value (landed, duty-paid but not including antidumping or countervailing duties) of U.S. imports and, if known, an estimate of the percentage of total U.S. imports of Subject Merchandise from the Subject Country accounted for by your firm's(s') imports;

-imports;

-(b) The quantity and value (f.o.b.
-U.S. port, including antidumping duties) of U.S. commercial shipments of Subject Merchandise imported from the Subject Country; and
+(b) the quantity and value (f.o.b.
+U.S. port, including antidumping and/or countervailing duties) of U.S. commercial shipments of Subject

+Merchandise imported from the Subject

+Country; and

-(c) The quantity and value (f.o.b.
-U.S. port, including antidumping duties) of U.S. internal consumption/company transfers of Subject Merchandise imported from the Subject Country.
+(c) the quantity and value (f.o.b.
+U.S. port, including antidumping and/or countervailing duties) of U.S. internal consumption/company transfers of Subject Merchandise imported from the Subject Country.

-(11) If you are a producer, an exporter, or a trade/business association of producers or exporters of the Subject Merchandise in the Subject Country, provide the following information on your firm's(s') operations on that product during calendar year 2008 (report quantity data in number of tables and value data in U.S. dollars, landed and duty-paid at the U.S. port but not including antidumping duties).
+(11) If you are a producer, an exporter, or a trade/business association of producers or exporters of the Subject

+Merchandise in the Subject Country, provide the following information on your firm's(s') operations on that product during calendar year 2010.
+Report quantity data in (1) pounds of natural uranium concentrate (concentrated U3O8) (Concentrate Producers), (2) kilograms of natural uranium hexafluoride, or kgU, (natural UF6) (Converters), (3) SWUs of enriched uranium hexafluoride (enriched UF6 (LEU-HF)) (Enrichers), or (4) kilograms of enriched uranium oxides, nitrates, and metals, or kgU (Fabricators) (including only that part of the fabrication that is included with the product scope-i.e., the conversion and pelletizing processes).
+Report value data in U.S. dollars, landed and duty-paid at the U.S. port but not including antidumping or countervailing duties.
 If you are a trade/business association, provide the information, on an aggregate basis, for the firms which are members of your association.

-(a) Production (quantity) and, if known, an estimate of the percentage of total production of Subject Merchandise in the Subject Country accounted for by your firm's(s') production; and
+(a) Production (quantity) and, if known, an estimate of the percentage of total production of Subject Merchandise in the Subject Country accounted for by your firm's(s') production;